 There are a number of reasons why you might want to drain your combi boiler and heating system.
-For example, perhaps you’re going to leave your property empty for an extended period of time and want to avoid the risk of your pipes freezing.
+Perhaps you’re planning on leaving your property empty for an extended period of time, for example, and want to avoid the risk of your pipes freezing.
 Or maybe you’re planning to make repairs or alterations to your radiators or pipework and don’t want to flood your property in the process.
-You might also want to flush your heating system to get rid of any sludge in your radiators.

-It’s essential to be aware that draining or flushing a combi boiler isn’t something you should attempt yourself unless you have the relevant knowledge and skills to do so properly and safely.
-If you try do this without the required know-how, you could damage your heating system and potentially your home too.
-It is also likely that you will invalidate your warranty.
+It’s essential to be aware that draining a combi boiler isn’t something you should attempt yourself unless you have the relevant knowledge and skills to do so properly and safely.
+If you try to do this without the required knowhow, you could damage your heating system and potentially your home too.

-Here, we take a look at the steps involved in these processes.
+Here, we take a look at the steps involved in draining a combi boiler.
 We also offer advice on how to repressurise your combi boiler, and explain how cutting off your mains water supply can affect this appliance.

 Exactly how you drain a combi boiler system will depend on the model of appliance you have, so you should always follow the instructions set out in the manual.
-Before this task is carried out, the boiler must be switched off and disconnected from the power supply.
+Our steps below can be used as a basic guide, though this task would be better carried out by a professional.

 At this point, any planned maintenance of the central heating system can be carried out.